agero-core/aws-docker-deployment-tool/README.md

 	3. Lambda Functions
 	   - deployapi:
 		 - This Lambda Function will trigger when an object (Docker Image) is uploaded to above S3 bucket.
-This function will simply pull out the name and print it out.
+This function will deploy services with the name of the application provided as the package name.
-		 - Future Scope: It will create ECR, Task Definitions (Containers) and Run Services
+		 - It creates Application LoadBalancer, two Target Groups (Blue and Green) running behind the same ALB, Task Definitions (Containers) and Runs Two Services as Blue and Green

 	   - healthcheckapi:
 	     - An healthcheckapi lambda function that will do the health check of any api